 Under the original agreement with CAL, Alon Holdings and Dor Alon were entitled to share with CAL the net income of Diners Israel in connection with the activities of the credit cards bearing the "You" name based on our respective ownership interests in Diners Israel, and a share of the net income of Diners Israel in connection with the activities of the credit cards not bearing the "You" name based on certain thresholds set in the original agreement.
-In addition, we signed an agreement with CAL pursuant to which Loyalty Plan members are to be issued Mastercard "You" credit cards that will be treated the same as the Diners "You" credit cards for the purpose of our agreement with Dor Alon.
-On May 25, 2011, our management agreed to an amendment to the agreement of principles between CAL, Diners Israel, Alon Holdings, Dor Alon, and the Alon Holdings-Dor Alon Joint Loyalty Plan Partnership, pursuant to which Alon Holdings and Dor Alon would have the right to 49% of the profits of Diners Israel Ltd., both related to the "You" bearing credit cards, and to all other credit cards issued by Diners, effective as of January 1st, 2011 (with the exception of certain activities the profits of which will be allocated to the parties per their respective holdings from July 1st, 2011).
-Alon Holdings and Dor Alon will repay the non-recourse loan granted to them by CAL for the purchase of the shares, which as of the date of this Annual Report, was in the amount of NIS 34.3 million.
+In addition, Diners signed an agreement with CAL pursuant to which Loyalty Plan members are to be issued Mastercard "You" credit cards, in addition to Diners "You" cards.
+On May 25, 2011, our management agreed to an amendment to the agreement of principles between CAL, Diners Israel, Alon Holdings, Dor Alon, and the Alon Holdings-Dor Alon Joint Loyalty Plan Partnership, and in July 2011, all suspending conditions set forth in the agreement were completed and the amendment to the agreement came into effect.
+Pursuant to the amendment, Alon Holdings and Dor Alon has the right to 49% of the profits of Diners Israel Ltd., both related to the "You" bearing credit cards, and to all other credit cards issued by Diners, effective as of January 1st, 2011 (with the exception of certain activities the profits of which is allocated to the parties per their respective holdings from July 1st, 2011).
+Alon Holdings and Dor Alon repaid the non-recourse loan granted to them by CAL for the purchase of the shares, in the amount of NIS 36 million (the amount includes accrued interest).
 Additionally, the amendment sets the terms as to the business relationship between the parties and extends the agreement until December 31, 2015, following which the agreement will be extended for additional three-year terms based on the terms and conditions set forth in the amendment to the agreement.
-The amendment also includes a calculation method for the purchase of the 49% of Diners owned by us and by Dor Alon in the event the agreement between Diners and the Loyalty club not be extended.
-As of the date of this Annual Report, the amendment has been
+The amendment also includes a calculation method for the purchase of the 49% of Diners owned by us and by Dor Alon in the event the agreement Diners and the Loyalty club will not be extended.
+The Company a

-Mega Nofesh Yashir (Mega Direct Vacation) In January, 2008, Alon Holdings entered into an agreement with Issta Israel Ltd, ("Issta") a subsidiary of Issta Lines Ltd., Israel's largest travel agency, to acquire 50% of Issta's operated "Nofesh Yashir" (direct vacation) enterprise, operating travel services through an internet portal and a travel services call center, for the consideration of US \$250,000.
+Mega Nofesh Yashir (Mega Direct Vacation)

+In January, 2008, Alon Holdings entered into an agreement with Issta Israel Ltd, ("Issta") a subsidiary of Issta Lines Ltd., Israel's largest travel agency, to acquire 50% of Issta's operated "Nofesh Yashir" (direct vacation) enterprise, operating travel services through an internet portal and a travel services call center, for the consideration of US \$250,000.
 Pursuant to the agreement, the parties established a jointly owned (50% each) company that operates the travel and tourism joint enterprise and develop it within Alon Holdings supermarkets, through its marketing and through the Nofesh Yashir Internet travel services portal and call center.